YugaJ7/venue_app/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-For support, email support@venueapp.com or create an issue in the repository.
+For support, email jaiswal.yuga7@gmail.com or create an issue in the repository.